readium/lcp-specs/releases/lcp/latest.md

 Calculating a signature is done on a byte stream, which is unique, while the License Document is a JSON document where multiple representations might lead to the same structure.
 Thus, to ensure a stable signature between the Reading System and the Content Provider, some transformations must be applied prior to signing the Document and verifying the signature.

-The steps <b class="rfc">required</b> of the Provider to sign the License Document are:
+The steps <b class="rfc">required</b> from the Provider to sign the License Document are:

 1. The contents of the License Document (minus the signature object) are put in a canonical form: alphabetized with non-significant whitespace removed (see [Section 5.3](#53-canonical-form-of-the-license-document))